As the populace becomes used to things

 playing mostly 60's and 70's music on a limited playlist.
 Again, advertising

-emphasis is on getting old (i.e. health problems, funerals, selecting a
+emphasis is on getting old and sick.

 2KY.
 Horse racing.

-2EA.
-Ethnic programming in foreign languages.
+Special Broadcasting Service, this is ethnic programming in foreign languages.

-2UE is now, the AM transmitter was taken over by sports station, SEN. 2CH
+station of the format 2UE is now.
+When the AM transmitter was taken over

-music programming was available on DAB only, until closure 18 months later.
+until closure 18 months later.

 2RPH.
-Readings from magazines and newspapers.
+Readings from magazines and newspapers

 2SM.
 Years ago a top rating music station

-which appealed to the youth, this is now a talk station similar to 2GB.
+which appealed to the youth, this is now a talk station similar to 2GB,

 With that choice, is there is anything to appeal to the under 50's masses?